-In partnership with St. Joseph Hospital, Home Health & Hospice Care and Rivier University a free community screening of the documentary “Being Mortal” will be held on Tuesday, September 20 at 6:30 p.m. at Rivier University, Dion Center.
+St. Joseph Hospital is holding a free community screening of the documentary “Being Mortal” on Wednesday, March 29 at 6:00 p.m. in the Carl Amelio Room at St. Joseph Hospital.
 After the screening, audience members can participate in a guided conversation on how to take concrete steps to identify and communicate wishes about end-of-life goals and preferences.

 “Being Mortal” delves into the hopes of patients and families facing terminal illness.
 The film investigates the practice of caring for the dying and explores the relationships between patients and their doctors.
 It follows a surgeon, Dr. Atul Gawande, as he shares stories from the people and families he encounters.
 When Dr. Gawande’s own father gets cancer, his search for answers about how best to care for the dying becomes a personal quest.
 The film sheds light on how a medical system focused on a cure often leaves out the sensitive conversations that need to happen so a patient’s true wishes can be known and honored at the end.

 “Being Mortal” underscores the importance of people planning ahead and talking with family members about end-of-life decisions.